What is the Joy of the Lord Nehemiah 8:10 Devotional

-We’ve all heard the Bible quote… the joy of the Lord is my strength.
+We’ve all heard the well-loved Bible quote… “The joy of the Lord is my strength.”

-But what is the joy of the Lord?
-And how can we find it?
+But what exactly is the joy of the Lord?
+And how can we experience it for ourselves?

 The Joy of the Lord is My Strength